premiumsales/bash_scripting/README.md

 OR Operator

 For OR operator, either one of the conditions must be met for a true result based on the permutations set.
+The double pipe || is used.